cat-astrophic/cpip/README.md

     * **pandas** for data manipulation
     * **numpy** for data manipulation

-Next up is to add functions which solve this problem in the digraph setting

 <!-- solves an initial linear program (display below) -->

 <!-- loops through (show loop) -->